 So far it seems we have spoken more about the food and culture than the beer itself.

-But at every step of the way the food and experience was matched with the many varieties of beer produced by San Miguel.
+But at every step of the way the food and experience were matched with the many varieties of beer produced by San Miguel.

 The Burgos brewery is as you would expect, massive, they produce over 2 million hectolitres of beer a year.
 Sustainability is a key part of what is being done at the brewery.
 It is also kitted out with state-of-the-art lab equipment and packaging lines for returnable bottles, can and keg.